 Broadband Internet Service Disclosures

 General description.
 We provide a variety of High Speed Internet offerings to our residential and business customers.
 We provide the service over our broadband network and through third party fiber optic lines connecting to the Internet.
 We monitor our network and traffic patterns and make changes we deem necessary to manage and improve overall network performance.
 We use reasonable, nondiscriminatory, network management practices to improve overall network performance to ensure a high-quality online experience for all users.
 We use various tools and techniques to manage our network, deliver our service, and ensure compliance with our Acceptable Use Policy.
+We also contract with one or more third-party companies for certain network monitoring and management services.
 Our network management activities may include identifying spam and preventing its delivery to customer email accounts, detecting malicious traffic and preventing distribution of viruses or other harmful code or content and using tools and techniques in order to meet our goal of delivering the best possible Internet experience to our customers.
 Our network management practices do not target any specific content, application, service, or device.
 As network management issues arise and as technology develops, we may employ additional or new network management practices.
 We will update these disclosures as necessary.

 Related documents and disclosures.
 Use of our High Speed Internet Service is also governed by: